 3: Decorate with Fresh Flowers

 Keep your large expensive pieces classic, whites, beige and earth tones work well.
 Then brighten the room with more affordable accent pieces you can mix and match.
-Fresh flowers can add a splash of color, and it’s worth checking out some of the gorgeous flower delivery Brisbane has to offer.
+Fresh flowers can add a splash of color, and it’s worth checking out some of the gorgeous Brisbane has to offer.

 4: Embrace Good Lighting